Safety Tips for Traveling in NYC

 The Daily Pothole blog tracks the daily count of potholes filled and lanes resurfaced and explains roadwork with maps and photographs.

-Learn about projects in neighborhoods around the City to reduce traffic, improve travel time and pedestrian safety.
+Street reconstruction projects are installed each season in neighborhoods around the City that aim to reduce traffic, improve travel time and make our streets safer for all roadway users.
+Learn about current street redesign projects

 NYC Connected Vehicle Pilot